Book Now

 Before we talk materials, let’s be real about what happens in a kitchen:

-- Water.
-Not just spills, but splashes from the sink, drips from the dishwasher, ice cubes that slide under the fridge and melt, kids with leaky cups.
+• Water.
+Not just spills, think splashes from the sink, drips from the dishwasher, ice cubes that slide under the fridge and melt, kids with leaky cups.
 Water is constant.

 Any flooring you choose needs to handle all five of these, every day, for years.

-Luxury vinyl plank with an SPC core is the best kitchen flooring for most homeowners.
+Waterproof laminate with a 12mm fiber composite core is the best kitchen flooring for most homeowners.
 Full stop.

 Here’s why:

-- 100% waterproof.
+• 100% waterproof.
 Not water-resistant, waterproof.
-Products with SPC cores meet the RFCI’s waterproof standards, and a dishwasher leak that sits overnight won’t damage SPC vinyl.
+A dishwasher leak that sits overnight won’t damage GemCore laminate.
 The water stays on the surface and between the seams, and the core material doesn’t absorb moisture.
+GemCore’s 3-part waterproof system is rated for exactly this kind of sustained exposure.

-- Comfortable underfoot.
-Compared to tile, LVP with an attached pad is noticeably warmer and softer.
+• Comfortable underfoot.
+Compared to tile, waterproof laminate with an attached pad is noticeably warmer and softer.
 If you spend an hour cooking dinner, your feet and back notice the difference.

-- Looks great.
-Modern LVP comes in wood-looks that are remarkably convincing.
+• Looks great.
+GemCore’s True Wood Touch EIR texture and ultra-matte finish come in wood-looks that are remarkably convincing.
 Oak, walnut, hickory, herringbone patterns.
 You have options.

-For a comparison with laminate, see our LVP vs. laminate breakdown.
+For a comparison with hardwood, see our hardwood vs. Laminate guide.

 Tile: The Bulletproof Alternative